-During the year ended December 31, 2019, the Company made \$102,861 (2018 - \$85,403) of variable lease payments consisting of property maintenance expenses.
+During the year ended December 31, 2020, the Company made \$73,535 (2019 - \$102,861) of variable lease payments consisting of property maintenance expenses.
 In addition to basic rent, the Company pays monthly property maintenance expenses during the term of the office leases.
+All of these costs are recognized in general and administrative expenses.